borgmatic-collective/borgmatic/docs/how-to/backup-your-databases.md

 Fortunately, borgmatic includes built-in support for creating database dumps prior to running backups.
-For example, here is everything you need to dump and backup a couple of local PostgreSQL databases, a MySQL/MariaDB database, a MongoDB database, and a SQLite database:
+For example, here is everything you need to dump and backup a couple of local PostgreSQL databases and a MySQL/MariaDB database.

 ```yaml
 hooks: